 Specifies whether to exactly match the VLAN ID and the number of defined VLAN IDs.
 When this is not set, frames with more VLAN tags will also be matched.

-Layer 3/routed interfaces must use exact-match, it is optional for unrouted/L2 interfaces.
+Warning: VLAN subinterfaces with IP addresses must use exact-match; it is optional for unrouted/L2 interfaces.